radionerd/WaveSimulator/README.md

 The design is contained in these folders:

-* firmware   - Arduino .ino file and screenshot
+* firmware   - Arduino .ino source file and status screenshot

 * mechanical - LibreCAD drawings and templates - print the templates, glue on to mdf for cutting and drilling